Opening a modal with a message for the user

 </script>

 This is usually inserted in a common footer so that you don’t need to remember adding it to each page.
+The yadaInit task already adds a version of the above code to footer.html.

-make a dialect tag for this
+make a dialect tag for this?

 Java API